 One of the primary challenges in managing IT project portfolios lies in the ever-changing nature of technology itself.
 The fast pace of innovation makes long-term planning a challenge, meaning IT portfolio management must remain highly responsive.

 Take, for example, the sudden rise of GenAI in late 2023.
-The widespread availability of advanced automation capabilities has significantly impacted many organizational strategies, tools, and software.
-It’s a clear reminder of how quickly priorities can shift—and how yesterday’s well-laid plans can become today’s roadblocks.
+The widespread availability of advanced automation capabilities has significantly impacted many organizational strategies, prompting overnight reviews of tech stacks, retraining of teams, and fast-tracking of digital transformation initiatives.

 The load of compliance and protocols